speQtrum/MScFE690-6352-Capstone/README.md

 ## License

-This project is licensed under the ...
+This project is licensed under the MIT license.

 ## Disclaimer